kfrancischen/MESH/doc/docs/LuaAPI/baseClass.md

 SetKxIntegral(points, end)
 ```
 * Arguments:
-    1. points: [int], number of points in the integration
+    1. points: [int], number of points in the integration.
     2. end: [double, optional for grating and pattern geometries], the end of the integral over $k_x$.
 This end should be a normalized number with respect to $\omega/c$.

 * Output: None